erikhuizinga/flomo/README.md

 Depending on the repository you use:

- - JCenter: add the following dependencies to your submodule's Gradle config file:
+ - JCenter: add the following dependency to your module's Gradle config file:

 ```kotlin
 "io.github.erikhuizinga:flomo:0.0.0-coroutines-1.3.0-M2"